blackhatethicalhacking/TerminatorZ/README.md

 • Only saves and reports vulnerabilities, making it easy to prioritize and remediate vulnerabilities in a timely manner

+# Expansion

+• Fell free to expand more Pocs, and integrate it, the idea is speed, and sending 1 curl, send a push!

 # Requirements:

 • waybackurls: This tool can be installed by running `go install github.com/tomnomnom/waybackurls@latest`